 Power BI and Excel: the perfect combination of both

-If you are still undecided about whether to switch on Power BI, you can benefit from using both tools at once.
+If you are still undecided about whether to switch to Power BI, you can benefit from using both tools at once.
 Although Excel will remain your main tool, you can connect Power BI for some of its functionalities.
 For instance, you can build Power BI dashboards with multiple workbooks in a single view.